-Several services can be detected on Respondent's website, but not in good faith: in fact, the domain name is connected to a website reproducing the layout, graphics and colors of the Complainant's official website and sponsoring, among others, banking and financial services, for whom the Complainant's trademarks are registered and used (see also the Complainant's official site http://www.intesasanpaolo.com).
+Several services can be detected on Respondent's website, but not in good faith: in fact, the domain name is connected to a website similar to the Complainant's official website and sponsoring, among others, financial services, for whom the Complainant's trademarks are registered and used.
 Therefore, the Complainant deems that the Respondent has registered and is using the domain name at issue in order to intentionally divert traffic away from the Complainant's web site.